General FAQs

 Our company is led by a former multi-state insurance adjuster with more than 10 years experiencing adjusting complex auto claims and negotiating and settling total losses.

 Insurance adjusters are often overwhelmingly busy.
 Sometimes we have a hard time getting them on the phone too.
 If you've signed up for our concierge service then we'll send your adjuster a non-legal Letter of Representation (LOR) by email and regular mail.
 We always ask them to acknowledge receipt.
-If the adjuster is unreachable, we'll continue our contact efforts working our up the chain of command.
+If the adjuster is unreachable, we'll continue our contact efforts working our way up the chain of command.
 We won't give up!

 There is not currently a nationally recognized uniform standard for auto appraisers.
 There are several private companies who offer education, accreditation, and more for a fee.
 Autopraisal does not currently pay for any private certifications.
 Our experience and unbiased independent work and industry leading tools speaks for itself.
 Our appraisal reports follow USPAP standards.